george-botros/daily-pennsylvanian-basic-scraper/README.md

 9. Document your scraping process thoroughly for replicability, transparency and accountability.

 10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.

+# Changes Made

+1. URL Update
+The scraper initially made GET requests to the main DP site.
+Now, it gets it from /section/data so that it can get the data section's most recent stories chronologically.
+1. HTML Element Selection
+Now that we are on /section/data, we need to change our selection to search for h3 tags with the class standard-link to grab the headlines.